 Medical Office Assistant

-Students admitted to health care programs must undergo a background check and maintain current CPR certification and professional liability insurance.
+Students admitted to the Medical Office Assistant program must undergo a background check, submit proof of immunizations, and obtain professional liability insurance.

 Office of Student Services